arlac77/svelte-guard-history-router/README.md

 *   **See**: {Router.updateActive}

-Keeps the the node active state in sync.
+Keeps the node active state in sync.

 ### Parameters